Online Guide - Estate Settlement/Liquidation | ScriptaLegal

 Calculation of the partitionable value of the family patrimony upon a death

-This calculation is used to determine the partitionable value of the family patrimony of married or civilly united spouses following the death of one of them, which will be useful only in the case where the surviving spouse is not the sole heir or universal legatee of the deceased.
+This calculation is used to establish the divisible value of the family patrimony of married or civil union spouses or those in parental union following the death of one of them, and is useful only if the surviving spouse is not the sole heir or universal legatee of the deceased.

 Obligation to file tax returns with the taxing authorities